Macbeth by William Shakespeare – National Theatre (Olivier), London

 There a number of intelligent, enjoyable performances in the supporting cast: Stephen Boxer’s foppish Duncan, Kevin Harvey’s angular Banquo and Patrick O’Kane’s warrior Macduff are all memorable.
 Trevor Fox’s strange, Geordie Porter reappears throughout as an attendant to Macbeth and as a sinister Third Murderer.
 His fellow murderers are effectively played as post-hippy drop-outs, and there is an illegal party theme to the staging, amusing and confusing in equal measure, which involves Duncan spending his final night dancing on a table lit by a generator.

 The over-complication that undermines the staging affects the Witches too, who combine too many ideas to make much sense as a collective, although they look remarkable perched, swaying, on tall poles overlooking the final battle.
 Their cauldron scene, however, is inexcusably cut.
 The English scene, with Malcolm testing Macduff’s loyalty is not Shakespeare’s finest moment, but cutting most of it while leaving only the start and end makes little sense.

 Once the play breaks free from the complications of its set its rolls much more smoothly.
-With the murder of the Macduffs, Rae Smith manages to stage the action on a reasonable portion of the stage.
+With the murder of the Macduffs, the action finally takes places on a reasonable portion of Rae Smith’s stage.
 Kinnear in particular, relaxes into his role and the final scenes are delivered with credibility.
 Norris’ production is messy and lacks the clarity of thought needed to stage such an unforgiving play.
 There is also much to like and enjoy about this production too, including inventive performances and strong ideas.
 However, Norris should probably play to his strengths as a director, which are many, and not feel he needs to transform into Nicholas Hytner as well.